Australia men's national under-20 soccer team

 The Australia national under-20 soccer team, known colloquially as the Young Socceroos, represents Australia in international under-20 soccer.
 The team is controlled by the governing body for soccer in Australia, Football Australia (FA), which is currently a member of the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF) since leaving the Oceania Football Confederation (OFC) in 2006.
 The team's official nickname is the Young Socceroos.

-The team has won twelve OFC titles, one AFC title, and five AFF titles.
+The team has won twelve OFC titles, one AFC title, and six AFF titles.
 They have represented Australia at the FIFA U-20 World Cup tournaments on 15 occasions with their best result being a fourth-place finish in 1991 and 1993.

 History

 2006 AFC U-19 Championship

 In their first foray into Asia in 2006 the team lost the quarterfinals of the AFC Youth Championship, to South Korea, despite being considered one of the stronger teams.
 This was the first time the Young Socceroos had failed to qualify for the FIFA U-20 World Cup since 1989.
 Subsequently, on 5 February 2007 the FFA decided not to renew Ange Postecoglou's contract as head coach, he was replaced by former Socceroo, and AIS head coach Steve O'Connor.